 Never mind the closing ceremony - here's British music

 ‘A symphony of British music,’ they said.
 ‘The best of British music over the past half century,’ they said.
 Hmph.
-Watching the Olympics closing ceremony on Sunday night, we mused on just what ‘British music’ was meant to be.
+Watching the Olympics closing ceremony, we mused on just what ‘British music’ was meant to be.
 This was in between wondering if the Rolling Stones had come on while we weren’t looking or if the Spice Girls would fall off the tops of those black cabs (note to The Sun: the Spice Girls did *not* ‘steal the show’), getting sad all over again about Freddie Mercury, wishing David Bowie had been there to sing not just Heroes but Chubby Little Loser, and lamenting about the lack of Black Sabbath and Iron Maiden.

 OK, we weren’t really expecting Iron Maiden, or Ozzy to shuffle blinkingly onto the stage in his trackie bottoms, calling for Sharon.
 And musical tastes are always subjective.
 But honestly.
 While we’ve always had a sneaking fondness for George Michael since he drove his car into the window of Snappy Snaps, two songs of his were a tad much, and think of all the Sex Pistols clips that could have been played instead of One Direction.

 So, to cheer ourselves up, we think it’s time for a musical Britain tour, zigzagging around the country to some of the UK’s musical landmarks.
 There’s obviously London, with Abbey Road and the Roundhouse, Liverpool for the Cavern Club and Penny Lane, and Manchester for anything to do with the Stone Roses, but we’re going off the beaten track a bit with a look at some of the lesser-known UK music landmarks (and Glastonbury):